ax-lab/byte/docs/scopes.md

 # Parser scopes

+TODO: update to reflect the actual scope implementation

 On a basic level, a Byte file is parsed as follows:

 A configurable lexer reads the input text and incrementally generates a stream